77380 Real Estate Market Update | November 21, 2022

-Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in Magnolia, Texas, specifically a market update for the 77354 Zip Code.
+Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in The Woodlands, Texas, specifically a market update for the 77380 Zip Code.
 Whether you are looking to buy, sell, or just keep an eye on the market, we look forward to being your resource.

-We currently have 59 homes pending, with 23 homes sold in the last two weeks, averaging a sale price of $189 a square foot.
-Twenty-three homes sold over the asking price, with one home selling 1.3% above the listing price.
+We currently have 20 homes pending, with only 1 home sold in the last two weeks, averaging a sale price of $167 a square foot.
+One home sold over the asking price.

-Compared to the two weeks prior: Homes sold are up from 15 homes sold to 23 homes sold and the average sales price is also up: $577,472 ($564,721 previously).
+Compared to the two weeks prior: Homes sold are slightly down from 5 sold, and the average sales price is down as well.
+This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 The most desirable homes in the area are still selling the first weekend or first week they hit the market (a really good coming soon campaign, like we do at Jo & Co. allows you to sell faster, for more money).

 Check out the graphic below for a larger overview of the real estate market for the last two weeks in 77380.